auditandprofit/codexdispatch/README.md

 - `--output-dir` - directory where results will be written.
 - `--workers` - number of parallel workers.
 - `-C`, `--work-dir` - working directory to execute Codex in.
 Defaults to the current directory.
-In file-list mode this directory is used for all files.
+In file-list mode this directory is used for all files unless `--per-file-workdir` is supplied, which runs each file from its parent directory.
   In tree mode the default is each file's parent.
 When using `--findings-json`, each file runs in its own parent directory and `-C`/`--work-dir` is not allowed.
+- `--per-file-workdir` - in file-list mode set `-C` to each file's parent directory;
+  this disables shared-context imports across files.
 - `--recursive` / `--no-recursive` - control whether tree mode walks subdirectories (default: recursive).
 - `--codex-bin` - path to the codex binary.
 If not provided, the script looks for `codex` in `PATH` and then searches the current directory.